jacoby/jacoby.github.io/_drafts/2019-07-03-how-many-mac-addresses-are-on-me-right-now.markdown

 ## And Why Should I Care?

-* **Maybe you shouldn't.** As I pointed out when I started this, this is just geeky weirdness that will make your eyes glaze over.
+- **Maybe you shouldn't.** As I pointed out when I started this, this is just geeky weirdness that will make your eyes glaze over.

-* **TCP/IP.** We can skip the Bluetooth and Logitech MACs for a moment to point out that there are five MACs -- tablet WiFi, phone WiFi, laptop WiFi, wired networking dongle and phone cellular -- that also need an IP address.
-More than one, as they're all mobile and moved between home, office, coffee shop and coworking space.
+- **TCP/IP.** We can skip the Bluetooth and Logitech MACs for a moment to point out that there are five MACs -- tablet WiFi, phone WiFi, laptop WiFi, wired networking dongle and phone cellular -- that also need an IP address.
+More than one, as they're all mobile and moved between home, office, coffee shop and co-working space.
 With IPv4 networking, there are 4,294,967,296 available addresses.
 We wallpaper over this a lot with NAT, but the big solution is to move to IPv6, which we, by and large, haven't done.
 This is computing's current impending-disaster-we're-ignoring-for-now.
 Or at least one of them.

-* **Tracking.** This is the most
+- **Tracking.** This is the most

 As Leslie Carhart wrote, ["Knowing your personal threat model is important!"](https://twitter.com/hacks4pancakes/status/986336829262782465)

 If you have any questions or comments, I would be glad to hear it.
 Ask me on [Twitter](https://twitter.com/jacobydave) or [make an issue on my blog repo](https://github.com/jacoby/jacoby.github.io).